-Now, you must be wondering why are the Chinese dropshipping suppliers going to take such a long and early holiday if they basically never stop working, it is all very strange and the main reason is:
+Now, you must be wondering why manufacturers will take such a long and early holiday if they basically never stop working.

 Domestic Electricity Shortage